chmouel/pipelines-as-code/docs/content/docs/guide/running.md

 ![GitOps Commits For Comments For PipelineRun Canceled](/images/gitops-comments-on-commit-cancel.png)

-Please note that this feature is supported for the GitHub provider only.
+Please note that this feature is supported only for the GitHub provider.